GaloisInc/LoCo/optimal/doc/reference.md

 ## Expressions

 Recall that `Optimal` is explicitly lazy.
-This means that the creation of `f` above, in TODO, does not trigger evaluation of the expressions bound within it.
+This means that the creation of `f` [above](#expressions-1), does not trigger evaluation of the expressions bound within it.
 Furthermore, accessing the fields `x` and `y` do nothing more than expose the computations-in-waiting - they do not evaluate them.
 Forcing `xThunk` is the first time the computation associated with `x` is performed - likewise for forcing `yThunk`.

 Recall also that `Optimal` evaluates things at most once.
 This means that once `xThunk` is forced, its result is cached indefinitely, and any other